Nexusoft/nw-modules-documentation/developer-guide/app-modules/ipc-messages.md

 - `coreInfo`

   Information that the core returned from `getinfo` RPC calls.
 What's contained inside `coreInfo` depends on the core that the Nexus Wallet is using.

 - `moduleState`

   The last state object that your module has previously stored via the `update-state` IPC message.

 - `storageData`

   The last data object that your module has previously stored via the `update-storage` IPC message.

 ### `theme-updated` channel

-Usage:
+Example usage:

 ```js
 NEXUS.ipc.listen('theme-updated', theme => {